LDAWG-a11y/a11yWebApp/src/codeOfConduct.md

 This Code of Conduct outlines our expectations for all those who participate on our website, as well as the consequences for unacceptable behaviour.

-We invite all those who participate in MakeThingsAccessible to help us create safe and positive experiences for everyone.
+We invite all those who participate in Make Things Accessible to help us create safe and positive experiences for everyone.

 ## Encouraging and Recognising Participation